Control parameter dependence of fluctuation near jamming

 [2]{\frac{d#1}{d#2}} [2]{\frac{\partial #1}{\partial #2}} [2]{\frac{\delta #1}{\delta #2}} {\bm{x}} {\bm{r}} {\bm{a}} {\bm{y}} {\bm{Y}} {\bm{F}} {\bm{n}} {\bm{e}} [1]{\left|#1\right|} {{\rm Tr}} {{\mathcal H}} {{\mathcal O}} {{\rm Var}} {{\rm Ave}}

-The fluctuations of the physical quantities play a central role to characterize the critical phenomena.
-Here, we report that the nature of the fluctuation highly depends on the control parameter near the jamming transition point $\varphi_J$.
-We show that the fluctuations do not diverge when the pressure is used as the control parameter.
-On the contrary, if the distance to the transition point $\varphi_J$ is used as the control parameter, the fluctuations show the power-law divergence.
+In this work, we report the control parameter dependence of the fluctuations near the jamming transition point.
+We show that the fluctuations do not diverge in pressure control, while it diverges in packing fraction control.

-We consider harmonic spheres in two dimensions at zero temperature~\cite{ohern2003}:
+We consider purely repulsive harmonic discs in a two-dimensional $L\times L$ box with periodic boundary conditions at zero temperature~\cite{ohern2003}:

 where $N$ denotes the number of particles, $\br_i = (x_i, y_i)$ denotes the position, and $R_i$ denotes the radius.
-To avoid crystallization, we consider $50:50$ binary mixtures of large $R_L=0.7$ and small $R_s=0.5$ particles.The value of $V_N$ separates the jammed and unjammed phases: when the packing fraction $\varphi$ is smaller than $\varphi_J$, one observes $V_N=0$ after the energy minimization, contrary, when $\varphi>\varphi_J$, $V_N$ has a finite value.
-In our numerical simulation, we define $\varphi_J$ at which the energy barely has a finite value $V_N/N\in (10^{-16},2\times 10^{-16})$.
-We generate the configurations above $\varphi_J$ in two ways, as described below. \paragraph{Density control} The distance to the transition point $\varepsilon=\varphi-\varphi_J$ is used as the control parameter.
+To avoid crystallization, we consider a $50:50$ binary mixture of large $R_L=0.7$ and small $R_s=0.5$ particles.
+The value of $V_N$ separates the jammed and unjammed phases: when the packing fraction $\varphi=N\pi(R_s^2+R_L^2)/(2L^2)$ is smaller than the jamming transition point $\varphi_J$, one observes $V_N=0$ after the energy minimization, while, when $\varphi>\varphi_J$, $V_N$ has a finite value.
+For the energy minimization, we use the fast inertial relaxation engine (FIRE)~\cite{fire2006}.
+We terminate the energy minimization when $\sum_{i=1}^N (\partial_{\br_i}V_N)^2/N<10^{-25}$.
+In our numerical simulation, we define $\varphi_J$ at which the energy barely has a finite value $V_N/N\in (10^{-16},2\times 10^{-16})$ after the energy minimization.
+We generate the configurations above $\varphi_J$ in two ways, as described below. \paragraph{Packing fraction control} We use $\varepsilon=\varphi-\varphi_J$ as a control parameter.
 Following O'\ Hern \textit{et al.}, we first generate the configuration at $\varphi_J$ by combining compression and decompression: we compress the system when $V_N<10^{-16}$ and decompress when $V_N>10^{-16}$, see Ref~\cite{ohern2003} for details.
 After every compression/decompression, we minimize the energy by using the FIRE algorithm~\cite{fire2006}.
 We terminate the process when $V_N/N\in (10^{-16},2\times 10^{-16})$.
-After obtaining a configuration at $\varphi_J$, we re-compress as the amount of $\varepsilon=\varphi-\varphi_J$ to obtain a configuration above jamming .
+After obtaining a configuration at $\varphi_J$, we re-compress as the amount of $\varepsilon=\varphi-\varphi_J$ to obtain a configuration above jamming.
 As reported in Ref.~\cite{vanderwerf2020}, some samples unjam after the compression (compression unjamming).
 We throw out such samples.

 \paragraph{Pressure control} The pressure $p$ is used as the control parameter.
 For this purpose, we repeat the compression and decompression until the system's pressure reaches the target pressure.
 In this case, the jamming transition point corresponds to $p=0$.